This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 One of the finest foodie (if not ubiquitous) experiences in London and a lot busier than Maltby Street Market.
 Whilst some may say this is a tourist trap, they are missing the point as it is so popular because it is a culinary gem; delicious dishes abound.

-Half the fun is the hustle and bustle, ducking and diving amongst the food stalls to try some sublime savour or sweet samples before deciding where to splash your cash.
+Half the fun is the hustle and bustle of London’s Borough Market, ducking and diving amongst the food stalls to try some tasty treats or sweet samples before deciding where to splash your cash.

-All tastes are catered for and the sheer range of food stalls to choose from is superb – make a day of it and explore the London Bridge area afterwards.
+All tastes are catered for at London and the sheer range of food stalls to choose from is superb – make a day of it and explore the London Bridge area afterwards.

 If you have time, continue your stroll all the way along the Thames towards the city via South Bank – read our South Bank walking guide here >